 The following story is historical fiction, based on research from many different sources.
 Thank you to all of those who documented Spinal Cord Injury Canada's history.

 I lie so very still.
 Too still.
 But I don’t really notice because I am irritated by the grit in my eyes.
 I never pass out, perhaps because it is so loud.
 I watch the horror around me.
-At some point, and I can’t say how long later, another soldier from the Royal Hamilton Light Infantry drags me back to a boat that has arrived.
+At some point, and I can’t say how long later, another soldier from my troop, the Royal Hamilton Light Infantry, drags me back to a boat that has arrived.
 I try to help lighten his load, but I can’t get my feet under my body.
 Shots and mortar are landing all around us.
-Amazingly, we make it onto the last ship heading to England.
-The vessel has waited too long for us last stragglers.
+Amazingly, we make it onto the last ship heading back to England.
+But the vessel has waited too long for us last stragglers.
 The tide is going out, and now the hull is stuck in the sand.
 A few men jump back out into the water to dislodge it, and fewer men get back in.
 We leave without them.
 I honestly don’t remember the voyage through the English Channel.
 Less than 50% of us from this battle make it back to England.

 I open my eyes, and I am in a hospital bed.
 There is an odd smell that I can’t identify.
 Tubes are everywhere.
 I am at No 1 Neurological Hospital in Basingstoke.
 A Canadian doctor named Harry Botterell is attending to me.
 In fact, this is a Canadian military hospital in England.
 He tells me I am the first Canadian soldier he has seen with a spinal cord injury, and that it will take a while for me to heal and get strong enough to make it home.

 It turns out that Dr. Botterell is quite good at what he does.
-In WWI, 80 % of the soldiers who had a spinal cord injury didn’t survive.
-The doctor uses new medical techniques and medicines to keep me alive.
+He uses new medical techniques and medicines to keep me alive.
+Comparatively, in WWI 80 % of the soldiers who had a spinal cord injury didn’t survive.

 During my time at Basingstoke, I begin to learn how to look after myself.
 In our bed-side chats, Dr. Botterell tells me that he’s worried about what will happen to people like me back in Canada.
-There’s no form of rehabilitation for people with paraplegia.
-He thinks I should go home and unite others with spinal cord injuries to work with the government and get the support we need.
+There are no rehabilitation services for people with paraplegia.
+He thinks I should go home and unite others with spinal cord injuries to lobby the government and get the support we need.
 I’m not so sure.
 I think I would like to stay here a while and get stronger.
-However, sooner than expected, the approval comes for me to board the ship Lady Nelson back to Canada.
+However, sooner than expected, the approval comes for me to board the ship Lady Nelson to return to Canada.
 When we land, I travel by hospital train to the Montreal Neurological Institute.

 I think back to what Dr. Botterell had said.
 I was one of the first veterans to come home.
 Now, there will be others like me with spinal cord injuries.
 I need to share with them all the tips and tricks that Jimmy shared with me.
 And we all need to talk.
 We need to organize.
 If we don’t plan our future, no one else will.

-I visit the men at Christie Street Military Hospital.
+I visit the veterans at Christie Street Military Hospital.
 It is a dump.
-The trains pass by so frequently, and they shake the whole building.
+Nearby trains pass by so frequently, and they shake the whole building.
 They are so close, you can smell them in the hospital’s hallways, and the beds are covered in grime.
 I regularly visit because I want to keep the men’s spirits up.
 I want them to know that their time at Christie Street Military Hospital is not what the rest of their lives will look like.
 We talk about our future.
 Together, we build hope.

 On January 16, 1945, seven of us decide to form the Canadian Paraplegic Association.
 You now know our organization as Spinal Cord Injury Canada.
 On May 10, 1945, we incorporate.
 I am the organization’s first president and managing director.
 By 1950, people with spinal cord injuries across the country are united.
 Our work focuses on rehabilitation and independence.
 We work with the Department of Veterans' Affairs to get mobility aids and veterans’ pensions and benefits.
 We also ensure that civilians will get mobility aids, too.
 We help people get jobs and work towards improving access to places and spaces.
 My life’s work is tied to this organization.

-For my war efforts, I receive the Military Cross for bravery, and the Order of the British Empire.
-For my effort in uniting Canadians with spinal cord injuries, I become a member of the Order of Canada in 1967, and an Officer of the Order of Canada in 1972.
+For my war efforts, I receive the Military Cross for bravery and the Order of the British Empire.
+For my effort in uniting Canadians with spinal cord injuries, I become a member of the Order of Canada in 1967 and an Officer of the Order of Canada in 1972.

 I die with pride in 1976, hopeful that the men and women who follow after me in this organization continue to fight for the rights and freedom of people with spinal cord injuries.

-Read another story about John Counsell: Societate Fortiores
+Read another story about John Counsell: Societate Fortiores.